hmrc/aws-grant-user-access/README.md

 # aws-grant-user-access

-This is a placeholder README.md for a new repository
+This project aims to grant assume-role access to an IAM user for a given AWS Role ARN with a time limited IAM policy.

 ### License